jacobcrawford/k8s-workshop/cheetsheet.md

 1. Look at a pods logs: `kubectl logs <pod-name>`
 1. Attach the terminal to a running Pod `kubectl exec -it <pod-name> -- /bin/bash`
 1. Call an endpoint in a container: `curl <endpoint>:<port>`
+1. Explan a Kubernetes resource to know how to structure the yaml: `kubectl explain <resource>.<path>`